Best DIY ways to Remove Glued Wood Flooring (Hardwood or Engineered) and 5 Ways to Remove Flooring Adhesive on Concrete.

 Trying to keep the board in one piece makes clean up easier and leaves less board fragments on the concrete that will have to be chiseled away.

-You’ll get a feel for how to remove glued down wood flooring after 10 minutes or so.
+You’ll get a feel for removing engineered wood flooring after 10 minutes or so.
+It’ll get a little faster and easier as you go.

 The flooring planks that have the longest area not connected to other boards will be the easiest to remove.